0w15h3115/Tails-Quickstart/README.md

 Remember to create an admin password when logging into tails

-Download the raw file if git clone gives errors, and make it executable (chmod +x) before running in a root shell.
+Download the raw file if git clone gives errors or use Torify, and make it executable (chmod +x) before running in a non-root shell.

 Opening an Apache server on your distribution of tails will poke a hole in your persec